-A timeline of some events in the history of Paris and Edgar County, Illinois.
+A timeline of events for Paris Illinois and Edgar County:

 1823 Edgar County was formed and named for John Edgar, one of its first judges.
 Paris is the county seat.
 A first plat of the Paris square was surveyed by Amos Williams.

 1826 The first school district in the county was organized.

 1841 Rev. Henry Venable organized Edgar Academy on six acres where St. Mary’s Church now stands.